manalijoshi82/100-days-of-code/log.md

 **Today's Progress**: twitch and only Twitch.tv
 It's finely coming together.
 It has taken some time, but I am taking this time really understand the basic building blocks of the project.

-Wills soon be adding the link when I will set it all up.
+Will soon be adding the link when I will set it all up.

 **Link to work:** [Twitch.tv](http://manalijoshi.net/twitch-tv/index.html)